viewstools/docs/README.md

 blocks inside of it one below the other and `Horizontal` will get them side by side.

-Views uses a thing call Flexible Box, or flexbox, to layout your blocks in the UI.
+Views uses a thing call Flexible Box, or flexbox, to lay out your blocks in the UI.
 It's a layout mode intended to accommodate different screen sizes and different display devices without much effort.
 Tom wrote a great post a while back explaining our approach at a simplified